postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 After adding a schema, you can develop your API by linking it with mock servers, documentation and environments to specific versions of your API.

-**Note:** When you add documentation, test suites, mocks, environments, and etc then only collections in the current workspace will be shown in the list for selection.
+**Note:** When you add documentation, test suites, mocks, monitors, environments, and etc then only collections in the current workspace will be shown in the list for selection.
 If they are already linked to an API, they will not be shown too.

 This section describes the following topics: